CityOfBoston/PolygonQuerier/README.md

 #### pq.coords_in_original_area() and pq.coords_in_current_area()

 These PolygonQuerier methods take exactly two arguments, a latitude and a longitude, and return a boolean representing whether those coordinates are within the area of interest.
-These methods are identical, but the former considers the original area of interest, while the latter considers the "current" (the space that hasn't already been covered by results).
+These methods are identical, but the former considers the original area of interest, while the latter considers the "current" area of interest (the space that hasn't already been covered by results by the PolygonQuerier).

 These methods offer the ability to better control how results are handled inside of your_query_function().
 For example, you can choose one of these methods to filter your results before using them for something else:
 ```